jsonkao/redlining-heat/README.md

 4. It takes the GEE task export and uses an R script in `SCRIPT_DIR` to run the Tukey HSD test on all cities.

+Step 1 requests too much from both OSM and GEE for the city of Los Angeles.
 ## Next Steps

 * Statistical analysis